Who We ARE

 Founder & Chief Medical Officer

 After spending a decade working in NY hospital settings and a Private Physician Practice, Naomi was dissatisfied with the level of care she was able to provide in these traditional medical environments.
-With a medical bag in hand, Naomi started visiting patients in their home.
-She traversed NY by foot, bus, and subway to treat acute and urgent medical conditions.
+With a medical bag in hand, Naomi started visiting patients in their homes.
+She crisscrossed New York City by foot, bus, and subway to provide personal and attentive treatment for acute and urgent medical conditions.

-Our close knit team has provided medical care to thousands of NYC residents, business executives, and travelers from all around the globe.
+Our close-knit team has provided medical care to over 53,000 NYC residents, business executives, and travelers from all around the globe.
 In the process, we have pioneered the house call field and reintroduced it as a viable model for modern healthcare

 Bruce Oran, DO